 1. Applecrest Farm Orchards, Hampton Falls

 Visit the state’s largest and oldest apple orchard, offering over 40 varieties of apples from 220 sprawling acres, as well as a wide array of other seasonal pick-your-own crops including pumpkins, peaches, sweet corn and more.
 Scents of fresh-baked pies, biscuits and gooey cookies waft throughout the bakery.
 The market carries locally produced jams, honeys, hand-pressed cider and made-from-scratch confectioneries, including their hot cider donuts — a local favorite.
 The farm has no shortage of old-fashioned family fun with their fall festivals and events.
-Before your trip, please contact the farm for any COVID-19-related closures and restrictions.

 2. DeMeritt Hill Farm, Lee

 Take in the magnificent fall foliage as you pick your own apples, pumpkins and more at this dog-friendly farm.
 Stop by the newly expanded bakery for an assortment of goodies including apple cider donuts, cupcakes and pies, and check their event schedule for upcoming festivals, hayrides and craft fairs.
 Consistently ranked as one of the country’s top haunted attractions, Haunted Overload features hundreds of lighted pumpkins, movie-quality sets and super-spooky actors.
 The haunt is also open without actors during the day for younger spectators to enjoy.
-Click here for their COVID-19 contingency and safety plan.

 3. C.N.
 Smith Farm, East Bridgewater